google/triggerator/README.md

 Also please note that the only files you are supposed to changed (`app.yaml`, `mailer.json`) are not tracked by Git so you are safe to update from upstream.
 If it's not the case please proceed accordantly (e.g. do git stash `git stash` and `git stash pop` after the repository is updated).
 When you build the application from sources (and you do) there could be a case that `package-lock.json` will be slightly different that ones in the repository.
 This is not important but requires you to do reset (i.e. discard all local changes).

-So in general this commands should be sifficient for updating the application (or just run `update.sh` script in `scripts` folder):
+So in general these commands should be sifficient for updating the application (or just run `update.sh` script in `scripts` folder):
 ```shell
 git fetch
 git reset --hard origin/main